thezim/posh-coldfusion/README.md

 A PowerShell module for reading/writing Coldfusion data source passwords.

 ## Motivation
-I needed a way to both decrypt and encrypt ColdFusion data source passwords offline that did not require java and could be run remotely.
-This has only been written for AES-EBC mode encryption with Coldfusion 10.
-Your milage may vary with other versions.
+I needed a way to decrypt/encrypt ColdFusion data source passwords offline that did not require Java and could be run remotely.
+This has only been written for AES-EBC mode encryption mode and tested with Coldfusion 10.
+Your mileage may vary with other versions.

 ## Installation